dkrajzew/degrotesque/docs/install.md

 * [Ubuntu](!!!)
 * [MacOS](!!!)

 The downloads consist of a .zip-file that has to be unpacked.
 The executable __degrotesque__ application can be found in the generated folder.
-Please not that I do not have the possibility to validate the Ubuntu and MacOS executables.
+Please note that I do not have the possibility to validate the Ubuntu and MacOS executables.
 Please let me know if they do not work.